Coloring Drawings of Graphs: Introduction

 By a \emph{drawing} $\Gamma$ of a graph $G$ we mean an immersion of $G$ in the plane such that vertices are mapped to distinct points and edges are represented by continuous curves connecting the images of their endpoints (closed curves in the case of loops), but which do not contain any other vertices.
 Edges may self-intersect and pairs of edges may intersect, but there are only finitely many points of intersection.
-If required, for $e \in E(G)$ we will use the notation $\gamma(e)$ to indicate the set of points on the curve representing $e$, and $\gamma^\circ(e)$ for the set of interior points of $\gamma(e)$ (distinct from the images of the endpoints of $e$).
-A more restricted class of drawings are the \emph{good drawings}.
-They are defined as the drawings satisfying the following additional properties: \begin{itemize} \item no point is contained in the interiors of more than two edges, \item every non-loop edge is free of self-intersections and loops do not self-intersect in their interior, \item every two adjacent edges intersect only in their common endpoints, \item non-adjacent edges intersect in at most one common point, which is a proper crossing, and \item loops do not intersect other edges at all. \end{itemize} Good drawings of simple graphs have been studied extensively in the literature, mainly because the crossing number of a graph is attained by good drawings.
-We will go a little further into this in Section \ref{sec:3colors}, see also \cite{crossingnumbers} for a survey on this topic.
-In case $\Gamma$ is a drawing of $G$, we also say that $G$ is the \emph{underlying graph} of $\Gamma$.
+If required, for $e \in E(G)$ we will use the notation $\gamma(e)$ to indicate the set of points on the curve representing $e$, and $\gamma^\circ(e)$ for the set of interior points of $\gamma(e)$ (distinct from the images of the endpoints of $e$). {We also call $G$ the \emph{underlying graph} of the drawing $\Gamma$.} A more restricted class of drawings are the \emph{good drawings}.
+They are defined as the drawings satisfying the following additional properties: \begin{itemize} \item \bothV{no point is contained}{no point in the plane is contained} in the interiors of more than two edges, \item every non-loop edge is free of self-intersections and loops do not self-intersect in their interior, \item every two adjacent edges intersect only in their common endpoints, \item non-adjacent edges intersect in at most one common point, which is a proper crossing, and \item loops do not intersect other edges at all. \end{itemize} Good drawings of simple graphs have been studied extensively in the literature, mainly because the crossing number of a graph is attained by good drawings.
+We will go a little further into this in Section \ref{sec:3colors}\bothV{,}{;} see also \cite{crossingnumbers} for a survey on this topic. \oldV{In case $\Gamma$ is a drawing of $G$, we also say that $G$ is the \emph{underlying graph} of $\Gamma$.}